codingwithsach/face_recognition/Documentation/Image Grayscale.md

     print("Error: Unable to load one or more images.")
 ```

-In this version, a new function `display_statistics` is added to display statistics about the user inputs, including the distribution of key presses and the number of comments for each image.
+a new function `display_statistics` is added to display statistics about the user inputs, including the distribution of key presses and the number of comments for each image.
 The example usage is updated to include displaying statistics at the end of the interaction.
 Adjust the `image_paths`, `csv_file`, and `summary_file` variables as needed.

-Certainly!
 Let's add a feature to visualize the distribution of key presses using a bar chart.
 We'll create a function called `visualize_key_distribution` for this purpose.

 ```python
 import cv2